patpet21/bsbmetamaskadmin/replit.md

 ## Overview

 Best Sicily Bottega is a full-stack food delivery web application similar to Uber Eats, featuring an authentic Italian restaurant experience.
 The application allows customers to browse menu items by category, add items to their cart with customizable extras, and complete orders using cryptocurrency payments (PRDX and USDC on Base mainnet).
+The app now features a 10% MetaMask discount for crypto payments and integrates with NocoDB for data persistence.

 ## User Preferences